HITL: Human-in-the-Loop Implementation Guide 2026

 Decision Framework: Choosing HITL vs. HOTL for Your Workflows

-Use this framework to map every AI-enabled workflow in your organization to the right oversight model.
-Work through each step in order.
+Use this framework to map every AI-enabled workflow in your enterprise organization to the right oversight model.
+Enterprise teams should work through each step in order, evaluating each workflow individually rather than applying a blanket oversight policy across all AI systems.

 Step 1: Assess Risk and Impact